 |

-Further training in research integrity principles and ethics for staff |
+Research training, including integrity principles and ethics |

-Training events organised annually by the Research Career Development Programme. |
+Training events organised by the Researcher Development Programme (internal link only) team. |

-Graduate School Network (online resources) Face to face/online sessions as part of the Graduate School core training programme.
-Email: events-gradschool@open.ac.uk |
+Graduate School Network (online resources) Online sessions as part of the Graduate School core training programme. |

-Further resources, guidance and training in research data management, open access research, copyright |
+Training, guidance and resources in data management, open research data, open access publication and copyright |

 Library Research Support Programme - Training resources and events organised by the OU Library. |

-Training in relation to research grants, intellectual property etc |
+Training in research grants, intellectual property, etc |

-Research and Enterprise Events Programme (internal link only) Training events organised by the OU Research & Enterprise Team, Research, Enterprise and Scholarship Unit |
+Research and Enterprise Events Programme (internal link only) Training events organised by the OU Research & Enterprise team, Research, Enterprise and Scholarship Unit |

 Local support for good research practice Faculties/supervisors should provide new staff and PGRs with the link to the Faculty's intranet page about research integrity.
 These pages give names of officers who can be approached for advice about good research practice, and with concerns about research conduct |

-All these resources are linked from the research environment pages of The Open University Research Website.
+All these resources are linked from the research environment pages of The Open University Research website.